translate/translate/docs/releases/index.rst

 Release Notes
 *************

-The following are release notes used on `PyPI
+The following are release notes for Translate Toolkit:
-<https://pypi.python.org/pypi/translate-toolkit>`_ and mailing lists for
-Translate Toolkit releases.

 .. toctree::
    :maxdepth: 1